derb12/pybaselines/docs/algorithms/morphological.rst

 mwmv (Moving Window Minimum Value)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.mwmv` performs a morphological erosion on the data and
+:meth:`.mwmv` performs a morphological erosion on the data and
 then smooths the result with a moving average.

 .. plot::